Dhvanit41/Conference-Management-Tracker/README.md

 1. Place your .txt files containing the input tests for the problem inside the test-files directory
 2. Run `npm install` in the root directory
 3. Run `npm start` to execute the application on the test scenarios you put in the test-cases directory and you will see the ouptput in console.
+4. Run `npm run test` to execute the unit test cases.